duckbox72/CS50AI-projects/degrees/README.md

  **shortest_path(source, target)** function located in [**degrees.py**](degrees.py) is responsible for the actual search.
 It makes a call the QueueFrontier() function in [**utils.py**](utils.py) in order do remove nodes from the frontier in a first-in, first-out (queue) behaviour finding for sure the shortest path, if there is a possible one.

-Created by Luis Felipe Klaus
+Implemented by Luis Felipe Klaus